Trained Service Dogs For Veterans with Traumatic Brain Injury (TBI)

 Yes, PAVE is an accredited member of Assistance Dogs International.
-This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
-Only three Oregon organizations are currently accredited members.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three organizations in Oregon are currently accredited members.

 As a 501(c)(3) nonprofit organization, PAVE is funded by private donations, corporate donations, foundation funding, and grants.

 It costs PAVE around $42,000 per dog, which includes lifelong follow-up training and support.

 Approximately 90 cents of every dollar is spent on program expenses.

 PAVE provides the service dog, the training, and ongoing support at no charge, along with the initial supply of equipment and supplies valued at over $1,500.

 It takes approximately 1.5 – 2 years to train a service dog.

 PAVE works with Guide Dogs for the Blind, selected breeders, and rescues/shelters.